9001/copyparty/README.md

   * ☑ image gallery with webm player
   * ☑ textfile browser with syntax hilighting
   * ☑ [thumbnails](#thumbnails)
-    * ☑ ...of images using Pillow
+    * ☑ ...of images using Pillow and/or pyvips
     * ☑ ...of videos using FFmpeg
     * ☑ ...of audio (spectrograms) using FFmpeg
     * ☑ cache eviction (max-age; maybe max-size eventually)